slendidev/slendidev/README.md

 ## About me 🤖

-* I love programming in HolyC, C and C++.
+* I love programming in Odin, HolyC and C++.

-* BSPWM enjoyer.
-Haiku and Windows 10 user.
+* Hyprland enjoyer.
+NixOS and Windows 10 user.

 * `# dd if=/dev/zero of=/dev/sda bs=4M`